The 20 Best Major Depression Doctors Near Me in South Carolina, US

 Offers Telehealth

-Timothy Malone is a Psychiatrist in Columbia, South Carolina.
-Dr. Malone is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Seasonal Affective Disorder (SAD), Schizophrenia, and Post-Traumatic Stress Disorder (PTSD).
-Dr. Malone is currently accepting new patients.
+Julius Earle is a Psychiatrist and a Child and Adolescent Psychiatrist practicing medicine in Greer, South Carolina.
+Dr. Earle is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, and Bipolar Disorder (BPD).
+Dr. Earle is currently accepting new patients.

 What is the definition of Major Depression?